Keira Walsh: 2017–18

-During the summer pre-season for the 2017–18 season, Walsh captained the team.
+During the summer pre-season for their 2017–18 season, Walsh captained the team, something she also did later in the season.
 At the end of 2017, also accounting for the previous season, Walsh was listed at number 98 on The 100 Best Female Footballers in the World list by The Offside Rule/The Guardian.
-The team went out of the Women's FA Cup in the semi-finals in 2018.
-In 2018, Walsh was nominated for the FWA Women's Footballer of the Year Award and the FSF Women's Player of the Year Award.
+Regularly running games for Manchester City, Walsh also picked up the Northwest Football Rising Star Award.
+In 2018, Walsh was nominated for the FWA Women's Footballer of the Year Award and the FSF Women's Player of the Year Award, and was the only PFA Women's Young Player of the Year nominee in a senior international squad – she was the runner-up for this award.
+Walsh was voted the Manchester City W.F.C.
+Official Supporters' Club Player of the Season.